Why is this important?

 A loan from a credit union is more affordable – check if there's a credit union in your area

 If you have a bank account, you may be able to agree an overdraft.
-But be careful of going overdrawn without permission.
+But be careful of going overdrawn without permission as this can be very expensive.

-If you're on a low income and need money in an emergency, you may be able to get help from the Social Fund.
+If you're on a low income and need money in an emergency, you may be able to get help from the Social Fund, from a charity or other help in your local area, for example from a foodbank.

 Making a complaint

 Most payday loan lenders are supposed to follow a Good Practice Customer Charter.
-If they don't follow the Charter, you can complain.
+They also have to follow the Financial Conduct Authority (FCA) rules.
+If they don't follow the Charter or the FCA rules, you can complain.

 You should first contact the lender and try to sort things out.

 If you are still not satisfied, you can make a complaint to the Financial Ombudsman Service (FOS).
-If the lender is a member of a trade association, you can also make a complaint to them.
+If the lender is a member of a trade association, you can also make a complaint to the association.

 Struggling with your money